-Other sources of funding, as highlighted in the Commission's 'Find your EU funding programme for the environment' (69), include Horizon Europe (70), the European Regional Development Fund (including Interreg) (71), the European Social Fund+ (72),
+Other sources of funding, as highlighted in the Commission's 'Find your EU funding programme for the environment' (69), include Horizon Europe (70), the European Regional participation and dissemination

 (64) Council Directive 2003/96/EC of 27 October 2003, restructuring the Community framework for the taxation of energy products and electricity.
 Published in the Official Journal of the European Union no. L 283, 51 on 31 October 2003.